Hyperlite Ultralite Junction – Review

 Hyperlite Junction Review – Storage

-The Junction interior is roomy, and the extended sleeve allows you to add a significant amount of capacity for long hikes, winter hikes, large food bags, etc.
+The interior is roomy, and the extended sleeve allows you to add significant capacity for long hikes, winter hikes, large food bags, etc.

 How I Packed My Hyperlite Junction Backpack